 Which are the key Fourth Doctor stories?

 Now, in terms of key adventures, you’ll also want to make ‘Genesis of the Daleks’ a priority.
-Written by Terry Nation, this adventure frequently tops the list of fan favourites, although personally I’ve always found it a bit middle-of-the-road(!)
-However, in the history of Whodom, it’s a significant milestone.
+Written by Terry Nation, this adventure frequently tops the list of fan favourites.
 As the title suggests, this epic adventure tells the story of the Daleks’ creation, and introduces one of the show’s most enduring villains – the insane Davros, ‘father’ of the Dalek race.
 In short, ‘Genesis’ is six episodes of gritty, bleak, war-torn, Nazi-esque storytelling, and isn’t the most light-hearted in Doctor Who‘s history.
-But it’s certainly a thrill ride!
+But it’s certainly a thrill ride.

 Then there’s ‘The Deadly Assassin’ from 1977.
 In this story, the Fourth Doctor travels solo to his home planet of Gallifrey, where he’s framed for the murder of the president and goes on an adventure into a strange alternate reality known as the Matrix.
 It turns out (spoiler alert) that his old enemy the Master is behind these shenanigans, as he desperately clings to life in the husk of a dying body.

 And like ‘Genesis,’ ‘The Deadly Assassin’ is another important moment in Doctor Who history for its rather controversial depiction of the Time Lords as corrupt, bickering politicians, as well as introducing the famous Eye of Harmony, which would become an important plot point in stories to come (see The TV Movie (1996) and ‘Journey to the Centre of the TARDIS’ from 2013.)